Laura Orvieto: Career

 Initially when the fascist regime came to power in Italy, Orvieto's work was not overly impacted.
 But beginning in 1929, her publisher Enrico Bemporad required that she make significant changes for new works and new editions, omitting references to Jews.
 Bemporad was Jewish, but an agreement between the fascist state and the Catholic Church meant that libraries and schools could no longer carry works in which Jews were protagonists.
 Introduction of the Italian racial laws and legislation restricting women's right to work in 1938, further curtailed her activities.
 Those statutes required Jews to be expelled from various clubs, and officially women were excluded from working or contributing to culture or social services as volunteers.
 During this time, she intentionally focused on Jewish topics, writing an autobiography and an unpublished novel, Leone Da Rimini.
 Between 1943 and 1945, Orvieto and Angiolo went into hiding, living in an elder care home in Mugello.
 When the war ended, she founded a children's journal, La settimana dei ragazzi (The Children's Week), which she operated until 1947.

+Some of her books were illustrated by Ezio Anichini's Art Nouveau lithographies.